ethereum-optimism/optimism/components/rollup_node/README.md

 ## Summary

 The Rollup Node is a consensus client that determines the latest state of the rollup.
 It reads state from L1, and possibly the sequencer, to compute the L2 state.
-The [block generation spec][block-gen] defines the rules by which L1 state is converted into L2 blocks.
+The [block derivation spec][block-derivation] defines the rules by which L1 state is converted into L2 blocks.

 ## Types of Rollup Nodes
 There are two primary classes of rollup nodes, corresponding to different configurations of the software stack.